vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 ## The Memory of The Feed-Forward

-In [Transformer Feed-Forward Sublayers Are Key-Value Memories](https://arxiv.org/pdf/2012.14913v1.pdf) authors show that FF does walk the walk of a key-value store.
+In [Transformer Feed-Forward Layers Are Key-Value Memories](https://arxiv.org/pdf/2012.14913v1.pdf) authors show that FF does walk the walk of a key-value store.

 For most of the keys in the feed-forward sublayers the author were able to find one or more human-interpretable input text patterns for which the key was being activated.
 Text patterns ranged from simple exact word matches (e.g. last word is "substitutes") to more complex topics (e.g. "one of", "part of", "among").